wvella/Home-Assistant/README.md

 ## Post Installation

+### Mounting the Z-Wave USB Stick (with persistence)

+By default, the Z-Wave USB stick will show up as either /dev/ttyACM0 or /dev/ttyACM1 and can change each time the NAS is restarted, or the USB stick is removed and plugged back in.
+To persist the USB stick to an 'alias' name, we can use `udev` as below;

+1. Using `cat /proc/bus/usb/device` find the *Vendor* and *Product* ID.
+2. In `/lib/udev/rules.d` create a new file, such as `50-usb-zwave.rules`.
+3. Add the following content;
+`SUBSYSTEM=="tty", ATTRS{idVendor}=="0658", ATTRS{idProduct}=="0200", SYMLINK+="zwave"`
+> NOTE: I spent a considerable amount of time troubleshooting the udev file above and couldn't work out why it wasn't working.
+It ended up being a copy-and-paste error and the way the quotes were copied.
+4. Run `udevadm control --reload-rules && udevadm trigger` to reload the udev files (no need to restart the NAS.
+5. Create a schedule task when the NAS starts by creating the following file: `/usr/local/etc/rc.d/openhab-zwave-usbpermissions.sh`
+6. Add the following content;
+`#!/bin/sh
+chown -R openhab:openhab /dev/ttyACM0
+exit 0`

 ### Install the Z-Wave Integration

 Once Home Assistant has been setup, we need to install the Z-Wave integration.
 Under *Configuration* -> *Integrations*, Install the **Z-Wave** Integration.